jinaga/jinaga_com/src/content/documents/02-steps/02-testing-steps/05-export-model-js.md

 }
 ```

-Then we can use that template function directly from the class.
+Then we can use that specification function directly from the class.

 ```javascript
 const posts = await j.query(person, j.for(Post.byAuthor));